-The Meyer Fund for Adult Literacy, AIDS, and the Advancement of Global Democracy is leading the fight against the merciless three-headed scourges of adult readinglessness, AIDS, and global anti-democracy through advocacy, awareness-raising, teaching people to read, encouraging them to also avoid certain high risk behaviors, and finally to support democracy and democratic institutions.
+The Meyer Fund for Adult Literacy, AIDS, the Advancement of Global Democracy, Military Family Assistance, and Childhood Obesity is leading the fight against the merciless fivefold scourges of adult readinglessness, AIDS, global anti-democracy, neglect of our military families, and childhood obesity through advocacy, awareness-raising, teaching people to read, encouraging them to avoid certain high risk behaviors, supporting democracy and democratic institutions, also supporting our brave servicemen and women and their family members, and telling our young people to eat sensibly and much, much less.
 We also encourage people to have hope.

 President Selina Meyer’s own daughter Catherine’s lifelong struggle with dyslexia forced her to become a dance major and has left her with impaired communication skills to this day.
 Inspired by her daughter’s ordeal, President Meyer is deeply committed to the important but often forgotten cause of adult literacy.
 According to the most recent government statistics, adult illiteracy and semi-literacy leads to hundreds of deaths, thousands of injuries, and billions of dollars in lost wages and productivity every year.

 While there is no AIDS in President Meyer’s immediate family, she regards all those living with AIDS as part of her extended “family.”
 “Unless we begin treating people with AIDS like our own brothers and sisters, our own sons and daughters, we cannot hope to win this seemingly endless battle,” Meyer has said.

 Moreover, having participated in electoral politics for almost her entire adult life, few players on the world stage have a deeper and more intimate understanding of democracy than Selina Meyer.
 Along with billions of oppressed peoples worldwide, she dreams that one day everyone on Earth will have the freedom to select their ownleaders, for better or worse.